-Many startups are talking about word of mouth advertising and hoping for viral growth.
-But viral effect happens very rarely, especially if there are no consistent, targeted actions from the company.
-So, how to increase your chances?
+Many startups are talking about the word of mouth advertising and hoping for viral growth.
+But the viral effect happens very rarely, especially if there are no consistent, targeted actions from the company.
+So, what are the best types of marketing material?
 How to make your product or brand go viral?

 Source: Results of the survey by Dr. Donatas Jonikas (template from SlideModels)

 This is nearly a must for any business, even if it doesn’t sell online.
-The primary goal of an ordinary landing page is to collect visitors’ contacts to initiate marketing automation campaigns or do a manual follow-up and lead the potential client to finally purchasing the product or ordering the service.
-It’s hard to find the reason why you should ignore such possibility to collect potential customers’ contact details and implement a follow-up strategy to sell your product.
+The primary goal of an ordinary landing page is to collect visitors’ contacts to initiate marketing automation campaigns or do a manual follow-up and lead the potential client to finally purchase the product or order the service.
+It’s hard to find the reason why you should ignore such a possibility to collect potential customers’ contact details and implement a follow-up strategy to sell your product.

-Usually, landing pages are being designed to capture leads – to make as more visitors as possible to submit their contact details in exchange for some valuable gift.
-Yes, most landing pages have built in sharing and invitation buttons, but that doesn’t make them very viral.
-If you want to create a landing page which could go viral and be promoted word of mouth through social networks, you must give a reason and convenient way to do that.
+Usually, landing pages are being designed to capture leads – to make as many visitors as possible submit their contact details in exchange for some valuable gift.
+Yes, most landing pages have built-in sharing and invitation buttons, but that doesn’t make them very viral.
+If you want to create a landing page that could go viral and be promoted by word of mouth through social networks, you must give a reason and a convenient way to do that.

 People like to share things that make them look cool.
 Discovering something that solves a serious problem or is fascinating might initiate the “aha” moment and willingness to tell their friends about that.
 So generally there are three main requirements for your landing page to become viral:

 - the pitch on the landing page has to be worth signing up for;